deipax/Deipax/README.md

 Why would you not want to clone some fields?
 In my case I had a web service that logged all requests sent to it so that we could track work and troubleshoot production issues.
 One endpoint was for saving images which took up a lot of database space and provided no benefit.

+#### ShallowClone
+The ShallowClone attribute is rather simple.
+If a class, struct, property or field is decorated with this attribute, anytime it is encountered it will be returned from the source without cloning or manipulation of any kind.

+Examples:

+        [ShallowClone]
+        class HelperClass1
+        {
+        }

+        class HelperClass2
+        {
+        }

+        class HelperClass5
+        {
+            public HelperClass1 PropOne { get; set; }
+        }

+        class HelperClass7
+        {
+            [ShallowClone]
+            public HelperClass2 FieldOne;

+            public HelperClass2 FieldTwo;
+        }

+Since HelperClass1 is decorated, anytime it is found in an object graph it will returned without cloning.
+So if you were to clone and instance of HelperClass5 both the target and source would be pointing at the exact same instance of HelperClass1.
+For HelperClass7, only that field on that class would be shallow cloned.
+Any other instance of HelperClass2 would go through the normal cloning procedure.

 ## Programmatic Configuration
+All of the configuration options available using attributes are also available using `CloneConfig<T>`.
+While it is easy enough to attribute classes authored by yourself, you can not decorate classes you use that are authored by another but you may still need to manipulate cloning behavior of that class.
+These changes should be executed only once, likely during initialization, before any clone calls are made.
+If clone calls are made before the programattic configuration is executed, the delegate used for cloning will have already been constructed and cached so the changes will not show up.

+Examples:

+- `CloneConfig<TestStruct2>.CloneCmd = CloneCmd.All;`
+- `CloneConfig<TestStruct2>.NoClone(x => x.PropTwo);`
+- `CloneConfig<TestStruct2>.NoClone("PropFour");`
+- `CloneConfig<HelperClass1>.ShallowCloneType = true;`
+- `CloneConfig<HelperClass7>.ShallowClone(x => x.FieldOne);`

 *Documentation work in progress*